Rare Things for a Rare Life

 Blackhawk

-It had been four years since he saw the earl last.
 “Don’t think about it.
 It does no good,” he muttered to himself, attempting to quell the surge of emotions that threatened to surface.
-The echoes of the past were like shadows clinging to Blackhawk as he navigated the labyrinth of Lorness Castle, each step a deliberate march away from his haunting memories of Earl Gaelib Melazera.
+The echoes of the past were shadows clinging to Blackhawk as he navigated the labyrinth of Lorness Castle, each step a deliberate march away from his haunting memories of the earl.
+He was again a cold stone by the time he entered the cheap, dingy tavern that soldiers frequented, and he ordered.
+The ale helped.

 Its shadowy corners hummed with whispered secrets.
 Retreating there from the delicate dance of duty and survival, Blackhawk burrowed deep in the warm, dark, safety, knowing it wasn’t a place any nobility would visit.
+To be noticed by anyone connected to the Melazeras brought no good.

-A lively blast of wind revived him and Blackhawk scanned the surroundings again.
-The work was tolerable.
-And it was an opportunity to wear his newly won brigandine, a tangible symbol of his rising status.
+The work was tolerable, though he did do all the heavy lifting—the sergeant motivating the farmers with his surly glares and threatening behavior.
+And it was an opportunity to wear his new brigandine, a tangible symbol of his rising status.
+It was well-made, a sign of his bright future.
 Before, he only had a gambeson.
 Even with many quilted layers of wool, it could only blunt a blow.
 And it wouldn’t stop an arrow.
 Lined with small steel plates, brigandine provided much better protection.
-It was well-made, a sign of his bright future.
-Not that he had needed it this week.
+Not that he had needed it for this assignment.

-As Blackhawk waited for a command from this Rosewud fop, another woman came out of the small house—an older version of the old man’s daughter.
-Must be his wife.
-She carried a woven basket.
-“Rojer, do we have guests?”
-She beamed a cheery smile.
-“I have honey cakes.
-Would you like some, son?
-You’re still growing and must be hungry.”
+As Blackhawk waited for a command from this Rosewud fop, another woman came out of the small house toting a woven basket—an older version of the old man’s daughter.

 Blackhawk’s gaze softened as he observed her slow shuffle towards him, the embodiment of matronly charm.
 Before he could respond, however, she stumbled and fell, scattering the contents.